CharlesWithC/GeckoBot/README.md

 **Connect Four** - chess game where two players battle
 **Message Encrypt & Decrypt** *I consider this a game* - Send a encrypted message and only he / she can decrypt.

+## Gecko Ranking

+*Rankcard supports any background image from the web!
+For free!*
+*Also support level role*

 ## Gecko Music

 *Not only music, but also radio!*